-Job Title: Administrative Assistant Full-time
+Job Title: Administrative Assistant - Asset Management

 The purpose of this position is to serve as principal administrative support for department; to perform the routine, procedural, and standard assignments.
 Work requires incumbent to effectively apply advanced knowledge and skills to resolve routine and non-routine administrative problems independently or with others.
 The supervisor sets priorities and deadlines for some specific assignments; however priorities and deadlines for day-to-day workflow are set by the incumbent based on knowledge of the overall functions and projects of the department.